 Travel hacking is a great way to travel for free.
 The use of points and miles has been around for a while.
 It will still be around as long as people want to travel.
 I know people use their points and miles to book business class seats on friendly airlines.
 It is not as hard as it looks.

 Travel hacking is a more straightforward way to cheap travel.
 Just remember to budget your money.
 Do not rack up unnecessary debt.
 Travel is a great way to experience so much, and it can be done cheaply.
+Remember that “life is short and the world is wide.” as you are looking for a sense of exploration.
 Have fun and see the world for free.

 Have you ever thought about travel hacking?